pkarsy/rfboot/help/Installation.md

 RX   | TX
 DTR NC | GRN NC

 Note the DTR is not connected wich means no autoreset.
-This is crycial for the intended use of the module.
+This is VERY importand for the intended use of the module.
 No jumper cables are required.
 The male FTDI socket fits to the female proMini Just warp/cut the DTR pin to prevent connection.
-Another option is to leave the DTR pin connected and wire a 10uF capacitor between RST-GND pin in proMini
+Another option is to leave the DTR pin connected and wire a 10uF capacitor between RST-GND pin in proMini.

-Optional: A cable connecting the proMini PIN 4 and RST.
+Finally, connect with a cable  the proMini PIN 4 and RST.

-The SPI intreface
+***The SPI intreface***

 RF Module PIN | Cable COLOR | ProMini pin
 ------------- | ----------- | -----------